0xHamy/0xhamy-cybersci-2025/README.md

 sudo docker compose down && sudo docker compose build --no-cache && sudo docker compose up
 ```

+This will also copy flag.txt to `/root` directory of the docker container.

 ### Deployment advice
 This challenge needs multiple server instances and one domain.
 After deploying the server, use its build interface and generate an executable that points to the URL where file_endpoint is located at.
 Example: